MikeyManoguerra/CS-Final-Project/README.md

-# p5-hosted-Example : Tree growth
+# p5-hosted-Example : Tree growth / Pizza Daisy

 This was a project to show examples of made from scratch p5 art.